gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-07/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   - BREAKING CHANGE: `ecs-service` params are renamed to more cleanly separate ELB resources from non-ELB resources by namespacing vars as either `elb_` or not.
-- Rolls back #16 since this can be put in clients' infrastructure-modules repo instead.
+- Rolls back #16 since this can be put in clients&apos; infrastructure-modules repo instead.

 </div>